Jody Dean

-Jody Dean (born 1959) is an American journalist and author and a member of the Texas Radio Hall of Fame.
+Jody Dean (born 1959) is an American journalist and author and a 2006 inductee of the Texas Radio Hall of Fame.
 During his career, Dean has worked with, interviewed, or performed with thousands of public figures, actors, musicians, authors, artists, and comics.
-Dean currently hosts a program on CBS-11 in DFW.
+Most recently, he hosted a weekly half-hour TV program for CBS-11 entitled "More Death with Jody Dean".

 Early life and education

-Born in Fort Worth, Texas, Dean's career in broadcasting began in junior high school in 1973 on WBAP-TV's Museum of Horrors.
+Born in Fort Worth, Texas, Dean's career in broadcasting began in junior high school on WBAP-TV's Museum of Horrors.
 After graduating from Ft.
-Worth's Paschal High School as a highly recruited football player, he took a shift at Abilene Christian University's campus radio station.
+Worth's Paschal High School, he took a shift at Abilene Christian University's campus radio station.
 Dean eventually left college for his first job, at KPAR in Granbury, Texas.
 A few months later he was hired at 1360 KXOL and has worked in Dallas-Ft.
 Worth ever since.

 Career

 1980-1987

-In 1980, Dean moved to 1190 KLIF.
-In 1981, he took on a three-hour Tuesday overnight shift at Dallas' legendary KVIL.
+In 1981, Dean moved to 1190 KLIF.
+In 1982, he took on a three-hour Tuesday overnight shift at Dallas' KVIL.
 Dean was eventually promoted to evenings, but his ratings were disastrous.
-In 1987, he was taken off the air and moved to a behind-the-scenes job as morning show producer, a move that resulted in seven years of tutelage under the direct oversight of National Broadcast Association Hall of Famer Ron Chapman, who remains Dean's close friend and mentor.
+In 1987, he was taken off the air and moved to a behind-the-scenes job as morning show producer, a move that resulted in seven years of tutelage by Ron Chapman.

 1991-1999

 In 1991, Dean became executive producer for the Dallas Cowboys Radio Network.
 In 1994, he moved to KRLD to host a mid-day talk show.
-Again, his ratings as a solo host were disappointing, and in a last-ditch change, he was reassigned as co-anchor of the KRLD Morning News in 1999.
-That led to a collaboration with co-anchor Jack Hines that lasted for another six years and included coverage of pivotal events such as the Oklahoma City bombing, the Fort Worth Tornado, and 9/11.
+Again, his ratings as a solo host were disappointing, and he was reassigned as co-anchor of the KRLD Morning News in 1999.
+That led to a collaboration with co-anchor Jack Hines that lasted for another six years and included coverage of events such as the Oklahoma City bombing, the Fort Worth Tornado, and 9/11.

 In 1995, Dean was named co-host of KTVT's Positively Texas! – an afternoon talk and variety show.
 After initial success, the show began languishing in the ratings, and Dean was approached about possibly switching to news.
 He began hosting the noon and 5 p.m. news with Rene Syler on CBS 11 – followed by co-hosting duties with Maria Arita on CBS 11 News at 4.